Mastectomy Recovery - What You Need to be Prepared

 Hook or Zip Front Bras

 Your doctor might give you a surgical bra when you leave the hospital, but you will want at least one more.
-Annette makes a super comfortable line of surgical bras.
-There are a lot of options on their website, but they also make this comfortable and reasonably priced option for Target
+You will need something that zips or buttons in the front.
+Here is a reasonably priced option that can also be worn after surgery as a sports bra:

 Full disclosure here, sleeping is not going to be fun for a little while.
 You will want to sleep at an incline to relieve some pressure and help with the drains.
 You can either pile up a whole bunch of pillows or get one of these wedge pillows to help.